dckc/madmode-blog/pages/2021/next-gig-agoric.md

 date: 2021-01-11
 tags: ["capabilities", "economics", "programming", "security"]
 published: true
-summary: After 15 years at W3C and 10 years at KUMC, My next gig is at Agoric.
+summary: After 15 years at W3C and 10 years at KUMC, my next gig is at Agoric.

-After 15 years at W3C and 10 years at KU Med Center, My next gig is at [Agoric](https://agoric.com/).
+After 15 years at W3C and 10 years at KU Med Center, my next gig is at [Agoric](https://agoric.com/).
 Here I answer some questions, some recently asked and some anticipated.